StroeAndrei/JAVA/Exercises/Codeforces/README.md

+# Codeforces Problems

-Exercises solved from the website [https://www.codeforces.com/] that contains competitive programming exercises.
+Exercises solved from the website https://www.codeforces.com/ that contains competitive programming exercises.

 Each solution in .java files was verified and accepted on the codeforces website.

-The TextForExercises.txt contains the text for each exercises.
+The TextForExercises.txt contains the text for each exercise.

 Please visit [https://www.codeforces.com/] for more details.
 It is a great website.